siliconic carbide rings

 Please share your equipment details, ring specification requirements (e.g., size, shape), and application environment.
 Our team will respond within 72 hours to discuss customized sample solutions, including material properties, design,and quotation.

-Common Nozzle Hole Structures
+Common Rings Hole Structures

 The structural design of silicon carbide rings directly impacts performance in extreme conditions: